tweag/pytest-automation-boilerplate/.github/pull_request_template.md

 ### To be filled by the PR reviewer:

-* [ ] Verify the attached run report passed in GitHub Actions (Justify if local run)
+* [ ] Verify the attached run report passed in GitHub Actions (Docker or Browserstack run)

 * General
     * [ ] Use the best strategy to locate the elements